 There are two types of course - one for field practitioners and another for people working in ex-situ facilities

-We will be running 2 one-day field practitioner courses on the 14th and 15th of October
+We will be running a one-day field practitioner courses on the 14th of October

 This candling workshop is specifically for the practical aspects of kiwi egg candling and how to safely transport kiwi egg from the field.
 This course will be run over one day and is open to anyone working with kiwi in the field. (or with other species where candling / egg lifts are involved – only if space allows).